 All of the restaurants here are excellent, but Il Mulino is one of my favorite restaurants at all of Walt Disney World.
 The service is excellent and the Rigatoni con Funghi with wild mushrooms, spicy cherry peppers, garlie and truffle oil, just might be my all-time favorite pasta dish.
-Il Mulino offers limited outdoor seating in the courtyard.
+Il Mulino offers limited outdoor seating in a gorgeous courtyard.

 Outdoor Dining at Magic Kingdom-Area Resorts

 As I mentioned above, Magic Kingdom is my least favorite park for dining.
 Instead, I love to make the 10-minute walk along the gorgeous new walkway to Disney’s Grand Floridian Resort & Spa to eat at one of several outdoor options there.
 Disney’s Polynesian Resort is 10 minutes further down the path and Captain Cook’s is a great quick-service option with outdoor seating there.
 In the opposite direction from Magic Kingdom is Disney’s Contemporary Resort but the pool bar is really the only outdoor option there.

 Grand Floridian Café & Gasparilla Island Grill

 Although Grand Floridian Café doesn’t always serve outdoors, they have recently been seating outdoor tables at lunchtime, weather permitting.
 This a great spot for a brunch or lunch, with both breakfast and lunch items available morning and afternoon.